 Yes, administering Botox and dermal fillers are within RN scope of practice.
 Botox is a Schedule 1 medication.
 Dermal fillers are either Schedule 2 medications or substances.
-In all cases, you'll need a client-specific order from a physician or dentist and to meet the Standards for acting with client-specific orders.
+In all cases, you'll need a client-specific order from a physician or dentist.
+You'll also need to meet the Standards for acting with client-specific orders.

 CRNBC has recently clarified that RNs always require an order before compounding or administering dermal fillers, as these procedures come with potential client risks, there are many things to consider before carrying out these activities.
 We recommend you review the following resources:

 The College of Physicians and Surgeons of British Columbia and the College of Dental Surgeons of British Columbia have information relevant to nurses administering Botox Cosmetic and dermal fillers.
 Please contact email@example.com if you have any questions.

 Yes, you need an order.
 Although many sclerosing agents are Schedule II medications, you would administer these agents to treat a disorder, such as varicose veins, only after a physician has assessed the client, diagnosed the disorder and ordered the sclerotherapy.